-On behalf of the Board of Directors and Management of Sierra Wireless, Inc. (the "Corporation"), we cordially invite you to attend the annual and special meeting of the holders of common shares of the Corporation to be held at our Richmond, British Columbia headquarters located at 13811 Wireless Way, Richmond, British Columbia on Thursday, May 24, 2012 at 3:00 p.m.
-Vancouver time.
+On behalf of the Board of Directors and Management of Sierra Wireless, Inc. (the "Corporation"), we cordially invite you to attend the annual meeting of the holders of common shares of the Corporation to be held at our Richmond, British Columbia headquarters located at 13811 Wireless Way, Richmond, British Columbia on Thursday, May 16, 2013 at 3:00 p.m.
+Pacific time.